 What Hair Type Works With The American Wave?

-But, don’t fret if you’ve done more to your tresses than I have.
-It also works for those with colored and previously permed hair.
-However, it may not be suitable for heavily highlighted or bleached manes.
+Similar to Curl Cult, those with colored and previously permed hair can get the American Wave.
+But it may not be suitable for heavily highlighted or bleached manes.
 Not sure if you fall into the category of “heavily?”
-No problem.

 At Arrojo NYC, the stylist will do a porosity strand test by taking one strand of your hair and putting it in the waving lotion to see how it reacts.
 If it breaks or becomes distressed by becoming gummy or stringy, the stylist will instead suggest a series of conditioning treatments to strengthen and repair the hair before reconsidering the service.